newbiettn/newbiettn.github.io/maths.md

 ### Eigenvalues and Eigenvectors

-Suppose we have a matrix $\mathbf{A}$ that acts like a function, when it would takes a vector $x$ and output a vector $\mathbf{A}x$.
+Suppose we have a matrix $A$ that acts like a function, when it would takes a vector $x$ and output a vector $Ax$.
 At this moment, we are more interested in vectors that come out in the same direction as they went in.
-That is not typical and there will be only a few vectors $\mathbf{A}x$ that are parallel to $x$.
+That is not typical and there will be only a few vectors $Ax$ that are parallel to $x$.
 Those are called _eigenvectors_.
 It can be expressed by

 $$
 \mathbf{A}x = \lambda x